crcx/retroforth/RETRO-Book.md

 # Building RETRO on BSD

+RETRO is well supported on BSD (FreeBSD, NetBSD, OpenBSD) systems.
+It should build on a base install of any of these without issue.

 ## Requirements

-- c compiler (tested: clang, tcc, gcc)
+- c compiler
 - make
-- standard unix shell

 ## Process